-The Comparison of DTCM Bridge and the DAOM program
+The Comparison Between the DTCM/DAc Bridge Program and the Postgraduate DAOM program

 |Degree||Entry level Professional Doctoral Degree||Post Graduate, Terminal Doctoral Degree|